ashiq-ali/ashiq-ali/README.md

 I'm a Senior Platform Engineer on the **Data & AI/ML Platform team at Virgin Media O2**, building the infrastructure that lets data engineers and ML practitioners ship at scale — without fighting their platform.

-- 🏗️ Managing a **4,000+ project GCP environment** and leading consolidation of 2,500+ Terraform repositories into a mono-repo
-- ☸️ Building **GKE-based infrastructure** for Data and AI/ML workloads
-- 🔐 Designing secure, scalable architectures using **Private Service Connect**, Secret Manager, and GCP PAM
-- 🤖 Exploring the intersection of platform engineering and **AI/ML infrastructure** — MLOps, model serving, GPU workloads
-- 📈 Active **futures trader** (NQ/MNQ & ES/MES), using ICT/SMC + Volume Profile methodology
-- 📷 Part-time **photographer** and **blogger** — fuelled by travel and good food

 ---

 ## Tech Stack